yayolande/TripAdvisor/README.md

 ## Installation

+> In this version, `dist/` folder already exist, so you can skip the installation process and go straight to usage section.

 To be able to install this app, you must first have `java-sdk` installed on your computer to compile the source.
 Once done, follow the procedure according to your Operating System.